azureholic/CW-Repeated-Calls/evaluations/README.md

 ## Requirements

 - Python 3.12+
 - Azure AI Foundry project (<https://ai.azure.com>).
 It can be either a Hub project or a Foundry project depending on what you would like to try.
+Hub projects are currently more stable.

 ## Installation